 The Driven to Discover Research Facility (D2D) at the Minnesota State Fair is an innovative facility that provides a public face for the University that builds a culture of research participation among Minnesotans, communicates research results directly to the public and provides a pipeline to studies conducted at the University.
 D2D links the University’s massive research capacity with the over 1.8 million fairgoers each year for recruitment into research studies that represent a diverse array of departments, colleges and campuses.
 Activities funded through this grant will expand the capacity of the facility with greater support for: external grant applications; enhanced pre-Fair publicity and recruitment protocols; mechanisms for returning results of D2D studies to the public; and a public venue for engagement with University research generally.

-FIB/SEM Dual-Beam System for the U of M Characterization Facility
+FIB/SEM Dual-Beam System for the UMN Characterization Facility

 K. Andre Mkhoyan, Department of Chemical Engineering and Materials Science, College of Science and Engineering (CSE)